ksassnowski/laravel-shareable-models-docs/getting-started.md

 ## Creating a route

-Now that we have a link what do we even do with it.
+Now that we have a link what can we do with it?
 Until now our application does not even know how to respond to that url.
 So lets create a new route.

 ```php
 <?php